sf-wdi-34/schedule/hw/week-04b.md

 1. Complete the [Angular Books App](https://github.com/sf-wdi-34/angular-books-crud-lab)!
 When you finish work on the books app:

-  * add a 3-5 sentence summary of how the training went for you to the top of the README on your master branch,
+  * add a 3-5 sentence summary of how the training went for you to the top of the README on your master branch, and
-  * add a link to the class repo at the top of the README on your master branch, and
   * push your changes to GitHub.

 1. Go back over the Angular apps we've seen so far.
 Try to write down **all** the steps you would take to create an Angular app from scratch.
 Create a PUBLIC GitHub [gist](https://help.github.com/articles/about-gists/) that lists all your steps, and link it in the My Work section of your personal website (communicating about technology is an important skill!).
 Here's a [quick gist create link](https://gist.github.com/).
 Include tips or explanations for the code you suggest developers write.